 The name of Gardabani, according to “Georgian Chronicles,” is related to the name of the Georgian ethnarch Kartlos’ son Gardabos.
 In the 2nd century, during the reign of Pharasmanes II of Iberia, a channel was cut from Rustavi to Gardabani, which precipitated rural development.
 Later, during the reign of King Vakhtang Gorgasali, Gardabani became an important place for defense while the development of the area continued during the reign of King David Aghmashenebeli.

 In the 13th century, after various enemy invasions, Gardabani was fully destroyed.
 Much of the area was transformed into a swamp or was used for hunting purposes, but would later become a place of permanent residence for people in the 19th century.
-Such development of the area was caused by settlement of German people, rehabilitation of the aforementioned channel, and the establishment of the Baku-Tbilisi-Poti railway.
+Such development of the area was caused by the settlement of German people, the rehabilitation of the aforementioned channel, and the establishment of the Baku-Tbilisi-Poti railway.

 In the 20th century, parallel to the construction of the city of Rustavi, Gardabani’s factories and settlements started to develop.
 Nowadays, here you can find large agricultural factories and scientific establishments.